worldbank/Water-When-It-Counts/README.md

 # How to use this repository
 This repository contains all the files necessary to replicate the results shown in the paper.
 To do so, follow the instructions below.

+1. **Open the Project repo on GitHub.** If you opened this project's landing page, you can do that by clicking on `View the Project on GitHub` on the left column of the page.
+If you're already on the GitHub repo, skip this step.

 1. **Download the replication folder** by clickling on the `Clone or download` button on the main page of the repository.
 If you don't have GitHub Desktop installed in your computer, you can still download the files by selecting `Donwload ZIP`.
 In this case, unzip the downloaded file.

 1. **Use the Master do-file to replicate the results.** Results can be replicated by running `Master.do` in the `Do-files` folder.
 It is only necessary to add your computer's username and path to the downloaded replication folder as described in *PART 2* of `Master.do`.
 You can select which sections to run by editing the globals in *PART 1*.
 Make sure to run the *packages* section to install all necessary packages before running the other sections.